QR Code and Micro QR Code

-QR Code corresponds to a group of 2D square types that benefits from high data density and allows encoding streams of bytes and textual data composed of Unicode symbols.
-Aspose.BarCode for Python via .NET supports Extended Channel Interpretation (ECI) to encode Unicode data and provides various encoding modes; UTF8 is one of the most widely used encoding modes.
+QR Code corresponds to a group of 2D square types that benefits from high data density and allows encoding streams of bytes and textual data composed of using Unicode symbols.
+Aspose.BarCode for Python via Java supports Extended Channel Interpretation (ECI) to encode Unicode data and provides various encoding modes; UTF8 is one of the most widely used encoding mode.

 - large data density

 - the capability to perform scanning and reading even for severely distorted barcode images

 - the possibility of encoding streams of bytes

 - high scanning and decoding speed